Alvi305/E-Commerce_App_TypeScript/README.md

 ### 6. Seed Users and Products

-- Run this on browser: http://localhost:5000/api/seed
+- Run this on browser or using postman: http://localhost:4000/api/seed to generate sample items and sample user.
 - It returns admin email and password and 6 sample products

 ### 7. Admin Login